 The extended team model approach is the newest and most efficient way to make your business a success.
 With this model, you can integrate experts from different fields and geographical areas to your in-house team.

 This approach is different from the outsourcing strategy as you do not completely hand over the entire project to another firm.
 The project is shared between your in-house team and experts working from abroad.
 This ends up increasing the productivity, capability, and flexibility of the team and the joint project they’re working on.
-Thus, the in-house team is in charge of the development process of the project while also employing the expertise from around the world.
+Thus, the in-house team is in charge of the custom software development process of the project while also employing the expertise from around the world.
 It is a customized offshore model, which ensures greater productivity and long-term partnerships with various vendors.

 How Is It Better Than Offshoring and Outsourcing?